-It might seem polite to have kids hug others, even those they don’t know, but here are 3 reasons your child doesn’t have to hug everyone.
+It might seem polite to have kids hug others, even family and friends, but here are 3 reasons your child doesn’t have to hug everyone.

 At a recent family gathering, my brother-in-law wanted a hug from my toddler, but my son was in no mood.
 I didn’t force him to hug everyone or apologize for his shyness.
 Instead, I said, “Looks like you don’t want to hug right now.
 Maybe later?”

 “Later,” my toddler agreed.
 My brother-in-law requested a high-five instead, which my son much preferred.

 In my family, you hug everyone, especially adults.
 We have huge gatherings with aunts, uncles and cousins galore.
 Every time people walk in, everyone stands up to hug and kiss the newcomers.
 Sometimes before they’ve even set their purses or coats down.
 This wasn’t limited to just hellos either—the same hugging at farewells happened again.

 Considering that that is the norm in my family, I may just be the black sheep among huggers and kissers.
 I understand where this multitude of greetings comes from: it’s a sign of respect and manners.
 Imagine hosting a party and your guest gives you a head nod and a “‘Sup?” on their way to the drinks.
 Besides manners, it’s important show respect to the elders.
 These are the people who keep the family unit cohesive (and prepare the food).
 I get that.